thenexthub/Codira/docs/SIL/Instructions.md

 ```

 Increments a given profiler counter for a given PGO function name.
 This
-is lowered to the `llvm.instrprof.increment` LLVM intrinsic.
+is lowered to the `toolchain.instrprof.increment` LLVM intrinsic.
 This
 instruction is emitted when profiling is enabled, and enables features
 such as code coverage and profile-guided optimization.